DMW2151/msls-pytorch-dcgan/docs/post.md

   - [Tensorboard](https://www.tensorflow.org/tensorboard) &mdash; A tool for visualizing *machine learning metrcs* during training.
   - [Grafana](https://grafana.com/) &mdash; An analytics and monitoring tool.
 I configured Grafana to visualize *machine-level* metrics from our training instances.

-Each of these instances had shared access to an AWS Elastic Filesystem (EFS) with MSLS data.
-Using a shared filesystem saved me hours of data transfer in development and allowed me to pass model checkpoints between machines (i.e. between *training-prod* and *training-nb*).
-Of course, EFS is slower than NVME EBS volumes, but because the data (~40GB) fits comfortably in memory of our training instances (almost on a single Gaudi accelerator!)
-I didn't anticipate this being a bottleneck after the initial load.
+Each of these instances has access to an AWS Elastic Filesystem (EFS) with MSLS data.
+Using EFS saved me hours of data transfer in development and allowed me to pass model checkpoints between machines (i.e. between *training-prod* and *training-nb*).
+Of course, EFS is slower than NVME EBS volumes, but because the data (~40GB) fits comfortably in memory of our training devices this wasn't a bottleneck in training speed after the initial load.

 --------